ibm-cloud-docs/log-analysis/core/architecture-workload-isolation.md

 The API server component provides a web and an API interface to the LogDNA service.

-The collector component ingest data that LogDNA agents forward to the LogDNA service.
+The collector component ingest data that logging agents forward to the LogDNA service.

 The datastore component stores data, alerts, and user metadata.

-You can use LogDNA agents to monitor and collect logs from hosts such as a Kubernetes cluster or a Linux system.
-A LogDNA agent connects to 1 LogDNA instance.
+You can use logging agents to monitor and collect logs from hosts such as a Kubernetes cluster or a Linux system.
+A logging agent connects to 1 LogDNA instance.
 The agent forwards data to the instance that is connected.

 Platform logs are collected automatically for enabled-LogDNA services in each region.
 The data is forwarded to the {{site.data.keyword.la_full_notm}} service instance that is enabled to collect and monitor platform metrics in a region.

-The LogDNA web UI is the front-end component where users can monitor and manage logs from hosts through dashboards, views, screens, and alerts.
+The logging UI is the front-end component where users can monitor and manage logs from hosts through dashboards, views, screens, and alerts.